 Martin is available as a tutor for trombonists and composers in the Pioneer Valley.
 He currently co-directs the UMASS Jazz Lab ensemble, and has worked as a coach with a jazz quintet of UMASS students..
 He was sought after as a trombone clinician in central Iowa, having led masterclasses in school districts such as West Des Moines and Ankeny.
 His high-school private students have been members of ensembles at the All-State and All-District levels, as well as participants of various honors ensembles.
 In 2014, Martin organized the Transcription Education Project, recording several of the Des Moines area's top jazz musicians improvising solos that are designed to be accessible to young students.
-During his tenure as a public school Band Director, his students received many awards and honors, most notably earning participation in the Iowa All-State Music Festival in 2016 for the first time since 1990, ending a 26 year long absence from the festival of the band program of that particular district.
+During his tenure as a public school Band Director, his students received many awards and honors, most notably representing his district's Band program in the Iowa All-State Music Festival in 2016, the first time a Band student in that district had been accepted to the Festival since 1990.

 OAS, AAS, LLS